WheteThunger/BackpackButton/README.md

 #### I really like the features of this plugin; will they ever be added to the core Backpacks plugin so I can have one less plugin installed?

 Maybe someday.
 Keep in mind that there is little practical advantage to having "one less plugin".
 This type of plugin will almost never need to be maintained or updated.

-#### How do I disable the button by default?

-In the config, set `Default button position` to `""`.

-#### How do I migrate from the GUI button that the core Backpacks plugin provides?

-In the Backpacks plugin config, set `GUI Button` -> `Enabled` to `false`, reload Backpacks, then install and configure this plugin however you like.